TiDB Cloud Glossary

 region

-A geographical area in which a TiDB Cloud cluster is deployed.
-A TiDB Cloud region comprises of at least 3 Availability Zones, and the cluster is deployed across these zones.
+A geographical area in which a TiDB Cloud resource is deployed.
+A TiDB Cloud region comprises of at least 3 Availability Zones, and the cluster or instance is deployed across these zones.

 The basic unit of data in TiDB.
 TiKV divides the Key-Value space into a series of consecutive Key segments, and each segment is called a Region.
 The default size limit for each Region is 96 MB and can be configured.